Pharmaceutical Sales Representative

 The typical candidate applying for these types of positions will have a four-year college degree in the life sciences, business, marketing or communications.
 Typically companies will want applicants to have prior sales experience or will train candidates once hired.

-According to medreps.com the mean salary of a Pharmaceutical Sales Representative in 2019, with benefits, was $143,303.
+According to salary.com, the average salary of a Pharmaceutical Sales Representative in 2023 was $62,541.

 Want to know more?